 Despite providing tremendous insight into the neural substrates of how instructions are represented during the process of learning, these studies have not yet answered the important question of the nature, and structure, of such representation.
 While many authors seem to agree that the internal representation of instructions consists of a structured template for behavior (Stocco et al 2012; Cole et al 2010; Brass et al…), alternative implementations are possible.
 Perhaps the most obvious alternative is that rules are represented as a list of “tokens”, each of which represents one specific step of the instruction.
 According to this view, when memorizing rules for a trial, a subject is simply committing to working memory a list of items that are uniquely associated to the operations performed later.
 In most cases, these items are probably words.
 For instance, because instructions in the studies by Cole et al (2010) and Stocco et al. (2012) consisted of lists of three words (e.g., “SAME/SWEET/RED”, or “ADD/TRIPLE/HALF”), participants are likely to simply commit these words to memory, and go through the list as they execute the corresponding instruction steps.
-The tokens committed to working memory, however, could be any sort cue of that is associated with the instruction, such the colors and shapes of cues used in the experiment by Ruge and Wolfensteller (2010).
+In principle, the tokens committed to working memory could be any sort cue of that is associated with the instruction, even non-verbal cues such the colors and shapes used in the experiment by Ruge and Wolfensteller (2010).

 In contrast to this view, instructions might be represented not as a list of steps, but as structured mental plans that contain specific information about the nature of operations to be performed.
 These mental plans would contain, for example, specific details on how the different operations to perform are related to each other and to the stimuli.
-As an example, let us consider the arithmetic RITL paradigm used by Stocco and colleagues (Stocco et al., 2012; Stocco & Prat, 2014).
-In this paradigm, instructions consist of three arithmetic operations, which determine the rules of the instruction, and the stimuli consists of two integer numbers, X and Y. The operations were to be performed consecutively, with the results of each operation being the input of the following one.
+As an example, let us consider the arithmetic RITL paradigm used by Stocco and colleagues (Stocco et al., 2012; Stocco & Prat, 2014; Becker, Prat, & Stocco, 2016).
+In this paradigm, instructions consist of three arithmetic operations, which determine the rules of the instruction, and the stimuli consist of two integer numbers, X and Y. The operations are to be performed consecutively, with the results of each operation being the input of the following one.
 All the instructions contain one “binary” operation, which must be applied to both numbers (such as “Add”, “Multiply”, or “Subtract”), and two “unary” operations, which are applied only to one number (such as “Double”, “Triple”, “Half”).
-Additionally, the binary operation was always applied first, and the two unary operations were always applied afterwards.
-Thus, a task like “ADD/TRIPLE/HALF” would be interpreted as “Add X and Y, then Triple the result, then Divide the new value by 2”, or, in mathematical notation, (((X + Y) * 3) / 2).
+Additionally, the binary operation is always applied first, and the two unary operations are always applied afterwards.
+Thus, a task like “ADD/TRIPLE/HALF” would be interpreted as “Add X and Y, then Triple the result, and finally Divide the new value by 2”, or, in mathematical notation, (((X + Y) * 3) / 2).
 According to the “list” interpretation of the results, these rules of instructions are simply memorized as an ordered list of three tokens, “Add”, “Triple” and “Half”.
 On the other hand, according to the “Structure” view, these rules are represented in a way that details their relationship with the stimuli and with each other.
-For example, “Triple” should relate to“Double”closer than “Add” because both of these stimuli multiplies a number to another.
-Problem solvers may use such relationships among stimuli to establish representation of instruction and encode it instead of encoding individual operators.
+For example, a proper representation would connect the input numbers X and Y with the “Add”, but not with “Triple” or “Half”, because these numbers are only the input of the first operations.
+This representation is more detailed and complex than a simple list, as it explicitly details how inputs and operations are connected to each other.